fiatjaf/awesome-loginless/README.md

 * [dynamic.name](https://dynamic.name/) - Dynamic DNS without logins and over DNS itself (nslookup will update your subdomain), but you still need a password for each subdomain.
 * [RoboHash](https://robohash.org/) - Generates unique avatars from usernames or any text.

+## Startup Tools
+* [StartupToolchain](https://startuptoolchain.com) - Best tools for the startup task, A toolchain for the entire startup in a single page without login.

 ## Money
 * [Lightning Poker](https://lightning-poker.com) - Play multiplayer no-limit Texas Hold'em Poker online with real satoshis.
 * [CoinRebates](https://www.coinrebates.com) - Just paste a Bitcoin address, get a link and shop, shop, get the rebate.